JaePyJs/perpetual-help-enrollment-system/memory_bank/projectbrief.md

 - Scalable architecture to handle peak enrollment periods
 - Accessible interfaces following WCAG guidelines
 - Theme system with light/dark mode options

+## Security and Robustness Commitments

+- All API endpoints use input validation and sanitization
+- XSS, CSRF, and HTTP parameter pollution protections are enforced
+- Passwords are hashed and validated for strength
+- Role-based access control is strictly enforced
+- Error handling middleware prevents sensitive data leaks
+- Rate limiting and secure session/cookie handling are in place
+- Security event logging and monitoring are implemented
+- Regular backend audits are performed to ensure continued robustness

 ## Success Metrics